-We aim for you to reach your full potential, we provide baseline assessments within the first two weeks for students starting with us and ascertain a wealth of information from the assessment process.
+We aim for all of our students to reach their full potential; we provide baseline assessments within the first two weeks of students starting with us and ascertain a wealth of information from the assessment process.
 Once the assessments are complete, our educators will review.
-Within the first two weeks you also will have an Individual Learner Plan meeting, whereby you can discuss your interests with regards to the curriculum and qualifications that are available to you.
+Within the first two weeks our students also have an Individual Learner Plan meeting, whereby they discuss their interests with regards to the curriculum and qualifications that are available to them.

-We have a wide variety of vocational qualifications available, irrespective of academic levels.
-The idea is that we provide stepping stones to achieve higher levelled qualifications throughout the years that you are with us.
+We have a wide variety of vocational qualifications available to students, irrespective of academic levels.
+The idea is that we provide stepping stones to achieve higher levelled qualifications throughout the years that students are with us.

-If you or a family member feel unhappy with the equality and access to assessments then you have every right to appeal by reviewing our Malpractice, Appeals and Complaints Policy.
+If students or family members feel unhappy with the equality and access to assessments then they have every right to appeal by reviewing our Malpractice, Appeals and Complaints Policy.

-We pride ourselves on supporting young people in every way possible, in many cases this is to ensure that you can achieve the same as your peers.
-If you do need support in one or more given areas, we will ensure that reasonable adjustments and access arrangements are in place.
+We pride ourselves on supporting young people in every way possible, in many cases this is to ensure that students can achieve the same as one another.
+If they do need support in one or more given areas, we will ensure that reasonable adjustments and access arrangements are in place.

-14. Post-16 Provision Checklist
+14. School Checklist